Flokyyy/NormieWallet/README.md

 # Features

-Wallet Creation: With our API, new users can easily create a SOL wallet without the need for a wallet provider like Metamask or Coinbase Wallet.
+Wallet Creation: With our API, new users can easily create a SOL wallet without the need for a wallet provider like Phantom or Coinbase Wallet.

 Wallet Info Retrieval: Our API makes it easy to retrieve wallet information such as public keys and balances.